On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Low multiplicities and examples

 \begin{proposition} Consider the torus $\mathbb T^n = \mathbb R^n/\Lambda$, where $\Lambda$ is a lattice of full rank.
-An eigenvalue of its Laplace-Beltrami operator on the corresponding torus is degenerate if (and in dimension 2 only if) its multiplicity is at least $n(n+1)+2$.
-It is conformally degenerate if and only if its multiplicity is at least $4$. \end{proposition}
+An eigenvalue of its Laplace-Beltrami operator on the corresponding torus is unstable if (and in dimension 2 only if) its multiplicity is at least $n(n+1)+2$.
+It is conformally unstable if and only if its multiplicity is at least $4$. \end{proposition}